zmts/supra-api-nodejs/README.md

   }
 }
 ```
 For example `PostsRouter` implement base CRUD routes to `post` entity.
-Each route fire own `action`.
+Each route fires own `action`.

 2. Action
 It's a class that encapsulated request validation, permission verification and business logic.
 One file, one class, one REST operation.